komaraip/progate/README.md

-# progate
+# Progate Project
-Project of Progate Programming Bootcamp.
+Simple project when i learn in Progate Bootcamp.